timovantwout/turner/README.md

 * compatible with CDNs (see [examples](...)) for worldwide asset delivery at maximum speed.

-Turner is *not* ...
+Turner 3D is *not* ...

 * a 3D rendering framework itself (but supports the use of different underlying 3D renderers).

-* a viewing tool for AR or VR use cases.
+* a viewing tool for AR use cases.

 * an "out-of-core" viewing tool for massive 3D models.